-PF Form 5 is available for download on the official website of EPFO in pdf format.
+Form 5 download can be done on the official website of EPFO in .pdf format.
 Employers can print the form and provide relevant details for submission.

 Only employers are allowed to fill up PF Form 5.
 They have to submit this form every month to notify the EPFO about new employees.

 The form needs to be submitted even though no new employee has joined in a month.
 Companies have to mention ‘NIL’ on the form under employee details in case there is no new recruitment in a given month.